Why is this happening?

 How much can I reclaim?

-How much you can get back depends on when you paid for your power of attorney and whether you paid a reduced fee.
+The application fees for power of attorney were reduced from £110 to £82 on 1 April 2017.
+How much you can get back depends on when you paid for your LPA an whether you paid a reduced fee.

 |When you paid your fee||Refund for each power of attorney|

 You’ll also get 0.5% interest.
 If you paid a reduced fee you will get half the refund.

 The refund applies to each power of attorney you paid for.
 So, for example, if you’d paid for an LPA for property and financial affairs and an LPA for health and welfare in May 2013, you could get a refund of £108.